 The problem ultimately was with a plug-in that did the fancy color bars that told you what posts were popular that week (personally glad to see it go as I thought it was tacky).
 After removing that plugin, the site ran perfectly.
-MediaTemple.net’s response was to disable every part of my site leaving only bare bones WordPress.
-On top of that they disable the theme for my site.
-Though clearly they realized that was a mistake because 5 minutes after doing so they re-enabled the theme before I could.
+MediaTemple.net’s response was to disable every part of my site leaving only bare-bones WordPress.
+On top of that, they disable the theme for my site.
+Though clearly, they realized that was a mistake because 5 minutes after doing so they re-enabled the theme before I could.
 Keep in mind it was Rackspace that pointed to the exact issue.

 MediaTemple wanted to shoot first ask questions later

 I am not a telephone person.
 I hate my cell phone.
 You can thank this bank called Bank of America (who stores their money in the Caribbean), they cured me long ago of ever wanting to talk to someone on the phone for customer service.
 Maybe someday I will go into my gripe with them.
 About the only thing that will get me on the phone to talk to someone is a site being down.
 I made it to a point to put a ticket in first with MediaTemple.
 But it was pretty clear I should call them after all Mediatemple has this 20 hour response time up when I post a ticket.
-In the cyber universe an hour is an eternity too long.
+In the cyber universe, an hour is an eternity too long.
 I grudgingly listen to reggae music while on hold.
 Not that I hate reggae music, I truly love it.
 It just should not sound like it’s going through a broken speaker that puts out a lot of static.
 Anytime I was placed on hold I had to bear with this, which is why I requested not to be placed on hold.
 The first time I was on hold I had to endure 12 minutes of this.
 My mood was pretty sour after listening to this tortured music, not like I could have hit mute.
-I mean from a business stand point it would have made sense For MediaTemple to go with something neutral like elevator music, unless of course it has the same static effect that wore my nerves thin.
+I mean from a business standpoint it would have made sense For MediaTemple to go with something neutral like elevator music unless of course, it has the same static effect that wore my nerves thin.

-Keep in mind I am not a programing person, I am a graphics person.
+Keep in mind I am not a programming person, I am a graphics person.
 I delegate the non-design part to other people.
 Perhaps that’s something I should have explained to the person on the other end at MediaTemple.
-Since my usual web master (whose name is on the account with MediaTemple) was busy with the holidays, I figure why not hand this off to Mediatemple.
+Since my usual webmaster (whose name is on the account with MediaTemple) was busy with the holidays, I figure why not hand this off to Mediatemple.
 I asked how much it would cost for them to remedy this.
 I mean seriously, I offered more money to make the problem go away.
-Next thing the guy on the other end went in to a ramble on stuff I could hardly understand.
-The part I did understand was the word theory; after all I am someone that wanted to be in a field of science (biology).
+Next thing the guy on the other end went into a ramble on stuff I could hardly understand.
+The part I did understand was the word theory; after all, I am someone that wanted to be in a field of science (biology).
 The way he used the word theory is that he speculated on what the problem was and that they did not have concrete proof of what the problem was.
 It was at this point I had to ask if this meant he had any idea of what was wrong. because it seemed like he didn’t.
 He told me that he did know exactly what was going on.
 Hence no need for the word theory.
-But clearly his conclusions were that it had something to do with my plugins as he disabled all of them, and even the theme for my site.
-After another ramble I thanked him for bringing the site back up and told him I will have it migrated off to another provider.
+But clearly, his conclusions were that it had something to do with my plugins as he disabled all of them and even the theme for my site.
+After another ramble, I thanked him for bringing the site back up and told him I will have it migrated off to another provider.
 This is where I notice that he disabled my theme

 MediaTemple.net trying for Redemption

 Shortly after hanging up I had contacted Rackspace because I wanted to look for another solution.
 The MediaTemple tech I was on the phone with updated the ticket and wanted to arrange for me to speak with a supervisor to try and retain my account.
-They were supposed call me around noon.
-At the same time he had re-enabled the theme to hosting-reviews-exposed.com.
+They were supposed to call me around noon.
+At the same time, he had re-enabled the theme to hosting-reviews-exposed.com.

 While in contact with Rackspace and telling them about my problem with MediaTemple while trying to re-enabling plugins slowly to see which ones were slowing the site down.
 It was Rackspace that pointed to top posts plugin.
 Enabling every other plugin but this one, I could see a drastic improvement in service.